lupinjia/genesis_lr/test_resources/gait_reward_type/gait_reward_type.md

     ![](./gait_comparison_value_vs_step.png)few

 - In the context of single-gait learning, **Step Gait Function** group has higher reward, because of the absence of the ambiguous "-0.5" value in **Smooth Gait Function**.
+But at the end of the day, both methods can learn single gait successfully.

+- For multi-gait learning, I have tested learning of three kinds of gaits on go2: trot, bound, pace.
+Both methods have successfully learned three kinds of gaits and the transition between them.
+However, the computation efficiency is lower for **Smooth Gait Function** because of the complex formulation and operations to get the gait indicator.